florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 Propeller purchase cost
 ***********************
-The propeller purchase cost calculation obtained from :cite:`gudmundsson:2013`.
+The propeller purchase cost calculation is obtained from :cite:`gudmundsson:2013`.

 .. math::